 Block Parties

-The City of St. Albert has a proud Block Party tradition.
-Since 2008, over half of our streets have participated in the initiative.
-Many participating streets have made their block party an annual staple.
-As a result, this program has helped build a strong sense of community, connectedness and a culture of care in St. Albert.
+The City of St. Albert has a proud block party tradition.
+Since 2008, more than half of our streets have participated in the initiative, and many have made their block parties an annual event.
+As a result, this program has helped build a strong sense of community, connectedness, and a culture of care throughout St. Albert.

 The form can be faxed to 780-459-1726, dropped off in person or emailed to heyneighbour@stalbert.ca